YHZ-EPIC/devops_backend/README.md

+# DevOps Project Fall 2023

-# Backend for Devops Project
+## Backend for Devops Project

 - Implemented a Pipeline to **Build -> Deploy** using "azure-pipelines.yml" file in Repository.
 - Used Azure DevOps and Azure Portal for Creating Pipeline and Deployment.